 Like with many women, my birth story wasn’t perfect—but few would classify it as traumatic.
 My baby was slightly premature, but she miraculously didn’t need time in the NICU.
 She had some trouble with her glucose levels, but we were able to supplement with some formula and donor milk and she ended up nursing like a champ.
 Most importantly, she came home with us.

 As for my own health, I had a prolonged hospital stay with preeclampsia, and I didn’t get the drug-free vaginal birth I wanted, but I tried hard to focus on the positive.

 For months afterward, as anxiety and grief lingered and I struggled with post-surgical pain and breastfeeding, I felt an overarching sense of guilt.
 How dare I feel traumatized when there were so many new parents who had it worse?

-14 things nobody tells you about giving birth“We have this hierarchy that we put our experiences in,” says Tamar Gur, a maternal-fetal psychiatrist at Ohio State University, “When we go through something difficult we negate our feelings by saying, well so and so had it worse, and if we don’t believe that it’s the worst, we basically think that we should just get over it.
+“We have this hierarchy that we put our experiences in,” says Tamar Gur, a maternal-fetal psychiatrist at Ohio State University, “When we go through something difficult we negate our feelings by saying, well so and so had it worse, and if we don’t believe that it’s the worst, we basically think that we should just get over it.
 And that’s really not the case.”